Hubert Hurkacz: 2020: First Masters doubles title and top 30 debut

 At the 2020 ATP Cup, Hurkacz defeated a trio of higher-ranked opponents: Dominic Thiem, Diego Schwartzman and Borna Ćorić.
 Sixth seed, Hurkacz picked up where he left off at the ATP Cup, advancing to the semifinal of the ATP Auckland Open with victories over Lorenzo Sonego, Mikael Ymer, and Feliciano López.
 Seeded No. 31 at the Australian Open, Hurkacz reached the second round, defeating Dennis Novak before falling to John Millman in straight sets.
 With this successful run he reached the top 30 at world No. 28, on 3 February 2020.

 Playing at the Rotterdam Open Hurkacz lost a three set 1st round match to Tsitsipas.
 He continued in doubles with Auger-Aliassime.
 To reach the quarterfinal, they defeated third seeds Nikola Mektić and Wesley Koolhof.
 At Dubai, Hurkacz lost to Alexander Bublik in the first round.

 After tennis stopped in March 2020 due to COVID-19 pandemic, Hurkacz resumed training with his coach Craig Boynton at the Saddlebrook Academies in Florida.

 In May, Hurkacz played at the UTR Pro Match Series presented by Tennis Channel, a two-day round-robin tournament in West Palm Beach, Florida.
-Four top 60 ATP players including Hurkacz, Miomir Kecmanovic, Reilly Opelka and Tommy Paul competed in the inaugural edition from 8–9 May 2020.
+Four top 60 ATP players including Hurkacz, Miomir Kecmanović, Reilly Opelka and Tommy Paul competed in the inaugural edition from 8–9 May 2020.

 In August, Hurkacz traveled to New York City for the Cincinnati Open.
 In the first round he lost to John Isner.
 He continued at the US Open, where he defeated Peter Gojowczyk in the first round.
 In the second round he lost to Alejandro Davidovich Fokina.
 Seeded fifth at the Austrian Open Kitzbühel, Hurkacz defeated João Sousa in the first round.
 At the Italian Open, he defeated 2020 US Open quarterfinalist Andrey Rublev before falling to eighth seed Diego Schwartzman in the third round.

 Hurkacz continued at the French Open where he was seeded at No. 29.
 In the first round he lost to Tennys Sandgren in five sets.

 Hurkacz and Auger-Aliassime ended the six-match winning streak of Łukasz Kubot and Marcelo Melo to reach their maiden doubles team final at the Paris Masters.
 They defeated US Open champions Mate Pavić and Bruno Soares in the final.